PravinMp/Static-Website/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.
 For detailed contribution guidelines, refer to the CONTRIBUTING.md file.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify this template based on your specific project needs or additional details.
-If you need help with anything else, just let me know!